Lucy-Forrest-Lab/AlignMe/Running.md

 `weight: 1.0 type: SequenceSimilarity file: ./examples/matrices/blosum62.mat`

+You must ensure that every input line is followed by a carriage return/new line, otherwise that entry will not be read.
 More details about similarity score files are provided [here].

 ### Optional flags